-The Controversy Around Convalescent Plasma And COVID-19 — Explained
+The Controversy Around Convalescent Plasma & COVID-19, Explained

 “It isn’t the magic bullet, but it is an additional, largely safe therapy that some of us have been using [on COVID-19 patients since April],” agrees Anurag Malani, MD, the medical director of infection prevention and antimicrobial stewardship programs at St. Joseph Mercy Health System.
 “Science really shouldn’t be politicized.”

-Malani emphasizes that plasma treatments in general have been used for more than a century, even during the 1918 pandemic.
+Dr. Malani emphasizes that plasma treatments in general have been used for more than a century, even during the 1918 pandemic.
 Today, they're commonly used for folks who have rabies or hepatitis B. The most common side effect involves a mild allergic reaction.
-Rare, serious after effects include infections or problems with the heart or lungs, according to an article Malani co-authored for the JAMA Journal Network.
+Rare, serious after effects include infections or problems with the heart or lungs, according to an article Dr. Malani co-authored for the JAMA Journal Network.

-This is why everyone from the FDA to Malani to the NIH are encouraging folks who can to donate plasma.
+This is why everyone from the FDA to Dr. Malani to the NIH are encouraging folks who can to donate plasma.
 In a statement, an NIH spokesperson told Refinery29: "The continued donation of plasma is of critical importance.
 It not only provides material to be used as a potential treatment under the EUA but also provides products for randomized clinical trials of plasma and trials of concentrated immune immunoglobulin."